Skip to main content

 Emotion Tone Tags

-For emotional tone (happy, sad, angry), use tags with user_instructions and match your text content to the emotion:
+For emotional tone (happy, sad, angry), use tags and match your text content to the emotion:

 Important: The text content and punctuation must match the emotion for best results.